Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Gloucestershire and are not the council.
 About us

-The Planning Committee of Gloucestershire Council is scheduled to consider a proposal to vary conditions relating to Barnhill Quarry, which could allow for extended operating hours for its saw shed.
-The committee will also receive a performance report on planning development management and monitoring.
+The Planning Committee of Gloucestershire Council met on Thursday 7 May 2026 to consider a planning application for Barnhill Quarry and to receive a performance report.
+The committee unanimously granted planning permission for the variation of conditions at Barnhill Quarry, allowing for extended operating hours for the saw shed, subject to stringent conditions.
+They also received a performance report on planning development management and enforcement.

 Performance Report for Planning Development Management and Monitoring & Enforcement